Skip to the content

 Check for sufficient international insurance coverage.

-• Meningococcal meningitis: All adults and children >2 y must have received the conjugate quadrivalent (ACWY) meningococcal vaccination within the last 5 years and not less than 10 days prior to arrival.
-Proof of vaccination on a valid international certificate of vaccination is mandatory for visas for the Hajj or the Umrah.
+- Meningococcal meningitis (A, C, W135, Y): All adults and children >1 y must have received the conjugate quadrivalent (A,C,W135,Y) meningococcal vaccination within the last 5 years and not less than 10 days prior to arrival.
+Proof of vaccination on the basis of an international vaccination certificate is mandatory when entering Saudi Arabia.

 Menstruation